List of past Lucchese crime family mobsters: John Pennisi

 John Pennisi is a former soldier who is currently in witness protection.
-In 2013, Pennisi was made into the Lucchese family in a secret initiation ceremony in a basement of a Staten Island home by acting boss Matthew Madonna and capo John Castellucci.
+On April 2, 2013, Pennisi was made into the Lucchese family in a secret initiation ceremony in a basement of a Staten Island home by acting boss Matthew Madonna and capo John Castellucci.
 Pennisi was a member of the Lucchese family's Brooklyn faction that operated from Tottenville, Staten Island.
 In October 2018, Pennisi started cooperating with the FBI.
 In May 2019, Pennisi testified as a government witness in the trial against Eugene Castelle and revealed the current leadership of the Lucchese family.
 Pennisi testified that in 2017, the Brooklyn faction of the family wrote a letter to imprisoned boss Victor Amuso complaining about how the power had shifted to the Bronx.

 According to Pennisi's testimony, Amuso sent a letter to Underboss Steven Crea which stated that Brooklyn based mobster Michael "Big Mike" DeSantis would take over as acting boss replacing the Bronx-based Matthew Madonna.
 The testimony from Pennisi stated that if the Bronx faction refused to step aside, imprisoned boss Amuso had approved of a hit list that included a captain and several members of the Bronx faction.
 During Pennisi's testimony, he revealed that the Lucchese family operates with a total of seven crews – two in The Bronx, two on Long Island, one in Manhattan, one in New Jersey and one in Brooklyn/Staten Island.
 He had launched a podcast with Tom La Vecchia (New Theory Podcast) as they formed the MBA and Button Man.
 After the show disbanded, he launched Sitdown News YouTube channel.